Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 North Texas Stats and Trends

-- North Texas has covered the spread on two occasions this year.
+- Thus far this season North Texas has two wins against the spread.

-- The Mean Green have yet to cover the spread this year when underdogs by 21.5 points or more.
+- The Mean Green have been underdogs by 21.5 points or more one time this year and have not covered the spread once.

-- North Texas' games this year have hit the over two times in five opportunities (40%).
+- North Texas' games this season have hit the over two times in five opportunities (40%).

-- When North Texas puts up more than 16.7 points, it is 2-1 against the spread and 1-3 overall.
+- North Texas is 2-1 against the spread and 1-3 overall in games when it records more than 16.7 points.

-- When North Texas churns out more than 280.3 yards, the team is 2-2 against the spread and 1-4 overall.
+- In games that North Texas totals more than 280.3 yards, the team is 2-2 against the spread and 1-4 overall.

-- The Mean Green have turned the ball over five more times (11 total) than the Flames have forced a turnover (6) this season.
+- This year the Mean Green have turned the ball over 11 times, five more than the Flames' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.